Eyang1113/CNN-workshop/README.md

 # Sports Equipment (balls) Classification using CNN
-Project Description: This project focuses on developing a sports equipment classification system using transfer learning with the pre-trained VGG11 model.
-The goal is to accurately classify images of five types of sports equipment: baseballs, basketballs, shuttlecocks, tennis balls, and volleyballs.
-The VGG11 model, pre-trained on the ImageNet dataset, is fine-tuned to leverage its powerful feature extraction capabilities for this specific task.
-Images are preprocessed using techniques like resizing, normalization, and data augmentation to improve the model's generalization.
-By freezing the early layers of VGG11 and retraining the final layers, the model adapts to the new dataset with fewer training resources.
-The classification performance is evaluated using a confusion matrix, which reveals the model’s ability to correctly predict most classes, with strong performance for basketballs and tennis balls.
-However, some confusion exists between similar classes, such as shuttlecocks and volleyballs.
-This project aims to improve classification accuracy through further fine-tuning and regularization, ultimately contributing to applications in sports equipment recognition.
-The use of transfer learning with VGG11 demonstrates the efficiency of pre-trained models in tackling real-world image classification tasks.
+# 🏀 Sports Equipment Classification using VGG11 and Transfer Learning

+This project presents a deep learning-based image classification system designed to identify five types of sports equipment with high accuracy.
+Leveraging **transfer learning** and the **VGG11 model** pre-trained on ImageNet, the model is fine-tuned specifically for sports object recognition.

+## 🎯 Objective

+To accurately classify images of:
+- ⚾ Baseballs
+- 🏀 Basketballs
+- 🏸 Shuttlecocks
+- 🎾 Tennis Balls
+- 🏐 Volleyballs

+using a customized version of the VGG11 neural network.

+## 🧠 Model Architecture

+We use **VGG11**, a deep convolutional neural network originally trained on ImageNet, for feature extraction.
+Key steps include:
+- **Freezing early layers** to retain pre-trained feature representations.
+- **Replacing and retraining final layers** to tailor predictions for five sports equipment classes.

+## 🧰 Preprocessing Techniques

+To ensure robust model performance and generalization:
+- 🖼️ **Image resizing** to 224x224 pixels
+- 🎨 **Normalization** using ImageNet mean and standard deviation
+- 🔄 **Data augmentation**: random flips, rotations, and color jitter

+## 🧪 Evaluation

+The model's classification accuracy was evaluated using a **confusion matrix**, providing insights into:
+- ✅ Strong performance for **basketballs** and **tennis balls**
+- ⚠️ Notable confusion between **shuttlecocks** and **volleyballs**, due to visual similarities

+## 📌 Tools & Technologies

+- **Framework**: PyTorch
+- **Model**: VGG11 (pre-trained on ImageNet)
+- **Metrics**: Accuracy, Confusion Matrix
+- **Environment**: Jupyter Notebook / Google Colab